liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 > God, I feel I am becoming LifeWonders’ customer support.
 >
 > One thing is that, with supply chain disruption and global conflict, international shopping will only be increasingly more expensive.
-And for some countries, it is completely impossible to ship physical items to them.
+For for some countries, it is completely impossible to ship physical items to them currently.
+And then there are some countries who ban materials related to gay culture, so custom check is a problem.
 >
-> This is why I always advocate that **we need digital format!** You can focus on paying for the item itself instead of shipping cost, and no worry about national law and sanctions.
+> This is why I always advocate that **we need digital format!** You can focus on paying for the item itself instead of shipping cost, and don't have to worry about national law and sanctions.

 Once again, in case LifeWonders think it is just F2P respondents spamming the question, here is another chart that only have **Live A Hero players that spent in-game**.